This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 5. Top eleven great sayings

-6. Random observations
+6. Useful observations

-7. Top eleven pet hates
+7. Top eleven (very reasonable) pet hates

 8. Top eleven things Linda would ban when she becomes world president